jtheisen/reconciler/readme.md

   to match the respective navigational properties before the call to one of the `Reconcile` overloads is made.
 For example, it should be that `person.AddressId == person.Address.Id` in the unit test's sample model.
-- The extent must represent a subtree, ie. have no cycles, and all entities must appear only once.
+- The extent must represent a subtree, i.e. have no cycles, and all entities must appear only once.
 - The `Reconcile` overloads themselves access the database only for reading and thus need to be followed by a `SaveChanges` call.